Go

 What We Believe

-WHAT LUTHERANS BELIEVE
+WHAT ELCA LUTHERANS BELIEVE

 God loves us and the whole creation.
 That is the beginning and summary of what Lutherans share with most other Christians.
 The God in which we believe is one who comes to us--seeking to have a relationship with us.
 It is in Jesus, the Christ, that we see the extent of how committed God is to bringing people back into a close and loving relationship.
 While no one can earn or even work his/her way to God, the Good News is that God bridges the gap.
 Our privilege is to respond, and to respond with worship, thanksgiving, and lives that try to live out what God is creating in us.